 The credit score you need to qualify for a personal loan depends on the lender.
 Some lenders offer loans for bad credit, but most require fair credit, or a score of at least 580, to qualify for a loan.

-To get the best rates and highest loan amounts, however, you likely need to have a good, very good, or exceptional credit score.
+To get the best rates and highest loan amounts, however, you likely need to have a very good or exceptional credit score.
+Here are average loan amounts by credit score from borrowers who got personal loans through the Credible marketplace:

 Personal loan debt-to-income ratio (DTI)